 For example, PPL (Phonographic Performance Limited) is the national ISRC agency for the United Kingdom.
-The United States have the RIAA (Recording Industry Association of America), Italy have FIMI (Federazione Industria Musicale Italiana), Denmark has GRAMEK DK, and so on.
+The United States has the RIAA (Recording Industry Association of America), Italy has FIMI (Federazione Industria Musicale Italiana), Denmark has GRAMEK DK, and so on.

 If you don’t have a national ISRC agency in your country, contact the IFPI directly.
 The IFPI (International Federation of the Phonographic Industry) is based in the UK and represents the interests of the global recording industry.

-If you go through a digital distributor like Tunecore or CD Baby for example, you’re automatically given an ISRC code when you upload your music and prepare it for release across streaming services.
-In fact, a digital distributor will give you the choice between generating new ones or using your own (If you’ve already got them from your national ISRC agency, that is).
+In fact, a digital distributor will give you the choice between generating new ones or using your own (If you’ve already got them from your national agency, that is).